 What We Do

-DB Kay & Associates provides KCS consulting and KCS training for technical support organizations looking to launch, improve, or re-energize their knowledge management, Knowledge-Centered Service and self-service programs.
+DB Kay & Associates provides Knowledge-Centered Service (KCS) consulting and KCS training for technical support, customer service, IT, and HR teams.
+We guide you as you launch, improve, or re-energize your KM and self-service programs.
 At DB Kay & Associates, we give you the knowledge and confidence you need to do KCS right.

 FROM THE BLOG

 Congratulations—you’ve been given responsibility for a strategic initiative.
 Maybe it’s knowledge management; maybe it’s self-service or swarming; maybe it’s a complete service transformation.
 You’ve being held accountable to outcomes like […]

 We’ve seen that effective change management is essential for rolling out KCS.
 It makes sense.
 KCS asks leaders to measure and communicate differently.
 KCS changes the mechanics of how knowledge […]